-It’s worth noting even though it is not required by law, some landlords may request cash in exchange for novation, establishing a sublease, and issuing an assignment.
+It’s worth noting that even though it is not required by law; some landlords may request cash in exchange for novation, establishing a sublease, and issuing an assignment.
 The fee could vary widely depending on the parties and type of transaction.

 How Often Does Real Estate Novation Occur?